 Can you remember the last time a stranger was kind to you?
 Maybe someone held a door open or offered you help with directions in the street?
 Or, perhaps you can recall the last time you helped somebody.
 After recently carrying out a few altruistic acts myself, I wanted to find out more about the power and benefits of kindness.

 Just before Christmas I passed a homeless man sitting outside a London Tube station.
-Coming out of a nearby coffee shop after paying £3 for a flat white, I couldn’t justify spending that on a hot drink while he was sat with nothing.
+Coming out of a nearby coffee shop after paying almost £3 for a flat white, I couldn’t justify spending that on a hot drink while he was sat with nothing.
 I started a conversation to find out how he was doing and he was thankful when I offered him some change and a banana.
 However, he seemed most grateful when I simply asked him what his name was.
 When I got up to leave, he looked directly into my eyes and gave me a genuine ‘thank you.’

 Later, I was traveling on the top deck of a bus when a very jittery and ill-looking man got off and slipped, cutting his hand badly.
 While the driver called the ambulance, people in the street just stared and did nothing.
 I got off the bus and sat with him, putting an arm around him, and chatting to help keep him calm while we waited for an ambulance.
 Again, when I had to leave, he looked squarely at me and told me how grateful he was.